-The Divorce Laws in Nigeria is all-encompassing and has put into consideration various scenarios that could lead to a dissolution of marriage.
+The Divorce Laws in Nigeria is all-encompassing and has put into consideration various scenarios that could lead to a dissolution of marriage with the help from a legal separation attorney.

 In 1990, Matrimonial Causes Act was developed and became a part of the Laws of the Federation of Nigeria.
 This is represented in Chapter 220, section 15 & 16.